wmdev0808/PHP/challenge-001/README.md

 ## 25. Intro to Forms and Request Methods

+- About

+  We're overdue, but it's finally time to dig into forms.
+In this lesson, we'll learn how to submit a form using two different request methods.
+Next, we'll discuss how our controller might detect whether a POST submission has occurred.

+- Things You'll Learn
+  - Forms
+  - GET Requests
+  - POST Requests

 ## 26. Always Escape Untrusted Input

 ## 27. Intro to Form Validation